Talking to your parents

 Before you rule out talking to your parents, ask yourself these two questions:

-- Do they want to talk about it with me, but are too nervous and embarrassed to bring it up?
+- Do they want to talk about sex with me, but are too nervous and embarrassed to bring it up?

-If you think your parents are really nervous about raising the issue, you’re probably right.
+If you think your parents are nervous about raising the issue, you may be right.
 Many parents think that if they acknowledge their child as a sexual being, their son or daughter will think it’s okay to go ahead and have sex.
 They might also be afraid that if they don’t have all the answers, they’ll look foolish.
 Some parents have said they’re afraid kids will ask personal questions about their sex life, questions they won’t want to answer.

 - Do I know and trust another adult who will answer my questions without making a big deal out of it?